ElvUI-WotLK/ElvUI/README.md

 ## FAQ:

 ### I would like to report a bug.
 What i need to do?
-Make sure you're using latest version of [ElvUI](https://github.com/ElvUI-WotLK/ElvUI/releases/latest)
+Make sure you're using the latest version of [ElvUI](https://github.com/ElvUI-WotLK/ElvUI/releases/latest)
 <br />
-Describe your issue with as much detail as possible.
+Describe your issue in as much detail as possible.
 <br />
 If your issue is graphical, please take some screenshots to illustrate it.
 <br />